 Ongoing efforts to secure the building were unsuccessful.
 Vagrants were living throughout the abandoned hotel.
 Subsequently, the basement was flooded with several feet of water from an underground stream, causing further disrepair.

 In 2012, a nonprofit corporation, Thomas Jefferson Tower Inc., began raising funds in hopes of buying the building.
 They planned to renovate the building to be a mix-use development with a hotel, apartments, and retail shops.
 These efforts were ultimately unsuccessful.

 The following year, in August 2013, the property was acquired by TJ Tower LLC, a group of investors from New Orleans and Little Rock.
 The former hotel would be one of the first projects in Alabama to utilize the new state and federal tax credits to redevelop historic structures.
-The $30 million renovation started in February 2015.
+A $30 million renovation started in February 2015.